Cal AI Alternatives: 5 AI Photo Calorie Tracking Apps Compared

 Kalo was built for the same use case as Cal AI: people who want fast, photo-based calorie tracking without scrolling through a database of 40,000 chicken entries.
 Snap a photo of your plate, and Kalo identifies each item separately with editable portions and a full macro breakdown.
 Restaurant meals, homemade dishes, mixed plates, and snacks all work in the same one-tap flow.

 Setup takes about two minutes.
 Enter your goal, your current weight, and your calorie target from Cal AI.
 Your first meal is logged in seconds.
-If you previously used features like macro tracking or daily summaries, those are all in Kalo's free tier.
-If you want deeper analysis like weekly trends or personalized calorie adjustments, those sit behind a subscription that is priced similarly to what you were probably paying before.
+Macro tracking and daily summaries are in Kalo's free tier.
+Deeper analysis like weekly trends and personalized calorie adjustments sit behind a subscription that is priced similarly to what you were probably paying before.

 Frequently Asked Questions